 Yellow Ribbon Program Participant

-The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, also known as the Post-9/11 GI Bill or Chapter 33.
+The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, also known as the Post-9/11 GI Bill® or Chapter 33.
 The Yellow Ribbon Program allows DeVry University to enter into a voluntary agreement with the Department of Veterans Affairs to contribute funds to our veterans' unmet tuition and fee charges when their tuition and fees charges exceed the maximum amount payable under Chapter 33.
 The program allows DeVry University to contribute an amount up to 50 percent of veterans' unmet costs; the Department of Veterans Affairs will match the amount.
-For additional information visit our Military Tuition page or contact your DeVry University Student Finance Office.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.
+For additional information visit our Military Tuition page or contact your DeVry University Student Central Office.

-To learn more about scholarships and grants, please contact your DeVry University Student Finance Office, or request more information on how to apply.
+To learn more about scholarships and grants, please contact your DeVry University Student Central Office, or request more information on how to apply.

 » Explore other financial aid options, including scholarships, loans, and payment plans.